Carolina Gaillard

 Ana Carolina Gaillard (born 10 December 1981) is an Argentine politician, currently serving as National Deputy elected in Entre Ríos Province.
 Having originally run in 2017, she took office on 19 December 2019, following the resignation Juan José Bahillo.
 She previously served as deputy from 2013 to 2017.
 A member of the Justicialist Party, Gaillard sits in the Frente de Todos bloc.

 Early and personal life

 Gaillard was born on 10 December 1981 in General Campos, a small town in the San Salvador Department of Entre Ríos Province.
-She studied law at the University of Buenos Aires, and counts with a master's degree on Public Policy from the same university.
+She studied law at the University of Buenos Aires, and has a master's degree in Public Policy from the same university.

 She is in a relationship with former Justicialist Party deputy for Buenos Aires Province, Nicolás Rodríguez Saá, with whom she has a son, Felipe, born in 2020.

 Political career

 Gaillard became involved with student politics as a law student in the University of Buenos Aires.
 She served as a parliamentary secretary and legislative aide at the National Congress from 2007 to 2011.